-Lost Truth - The Kitty Genovese Murder Case and Controversy
+Controversial Truth in the Landmark Kitty Genovese Murder Case

 Crime in New York During the Civil Rights Era